 An interior designer skillfully puts design elements together within in a space

-While architects focus on the big picture, interior designers handle the details like design layout, lighting, drapery and wall coverings, interior finishes, and furniture selection.
+While architects focus on the big picture, interior designers handle the details like design layout, lighting, drapery, wall coverings, interior finishes, and furniture selection.
 Unlike architects, interior designers do not necessarily need certifications to bill themselves as one.
 Each state has its own laws around the matter, with more than 20 states requiring a state-issued license.
 Before hiring an interior designer, you may want to confirm whether they have been certified by the American Society of Interior Design.
 In addition to six years of design education, being certified means the designer has passed the exam given by the National Council of Interior Design Qualification (NCIDQ).
 This rigorous exam tests the designer’s knowledge on building systems, life safety and ADA codes, and construction standards.
-And just like architects, designers can also be LEED Accredited.
+And just like architects, designers can also be LEED accredited.

-An employee assumes an office building isn’t going to collapse on them; what they experience is how a space inhibits or enhances their mood and productivity.
-In other words, interior design is just as important to your business as the integrity of the walls.
+Interior design is just as important to your business as the integrity of the walls.
 An architect can pick out a backsplash for the break room, but that doesn’t mean it’s going to be pretty.
 That’s why hiring an interior designer is often necessary in achieving your business goals.